 Sim Lab Single Monitor Stand

 However, it does require users to have a large designated area to support a large free-standing monitor stand.
-The size of the stand also means that, if you are not attaching it to a rig, it can be difficult to move the stand with a monitor attached to it due to the size and weight of it and a monitor.
+The size of the stand also means that, if you are not attaching it to a rig, it can be difficult to move the stand with a monitor attached to it due to the size and weight of the two components combined.

-At £153, Next Level Racing’s Freestanding Monitor Stand comes in at a slightly higher cost than the Sim Lab stand.
-However, the stand is easier to move thanks to having castor wheels as part of its construction.
-This would be useful for sim racers whose rig is separate from the main part of their computer as it means you are able to move the stand seamlessly between positions.
-It is suitable for monitors between 24 inches and 85 inches in size, meaning that most single-monitor solutions are supported by this stand.
+At a slightly higher price point than Sim Lab’s alternative, the Track Racers 8020 single Monitor Stand is far more rigid with a thicker, higher grade of aluminium in its construction.
+This would be useful for sim racers whose rig is separate from the main part of their computer as it means you can race in comfort knowing your monitors are secure.
+It is suitable for monitors between 24 inches and 80 inches in size, meaning that most single-monitor solutions are supported by this stand.

-However, there are some compromises that are made with this purchase.
-As with the Sim Lab Single Monitor Stand, it is still a large stand by necessity and as a result, will be difficult to move in small and cramped spaces.
-Another issue that Next Level Racing’s Freestanding Monitor Stand has is that, since it is designed to be moved with these castor wheels in mind, it is not attachable to a sim rig without making large-scale compromises.
+However, some compromises are made with this purchase.
+As with the Sim Lab Single Monitor Stand, it is still a large stand by necessity and, as a result, will be difficult to move in small and cramped spaces.
+Another issue that the Track Racer 8020 single monitor stand has is a lack of castor wheels meaning once monitors are attached you will struggle to move it around and it is not attachable to a sim rig without making large-scale compromises.

 Triple-Monitor Stands